 To find out whether you need to do this, you’ll need to contact your Local Planning Authority for more information.

-It doesn’t matter what size your conservatory is going to be.
-You can still make some sensible design choices that are guaranteed to make your extension stylish and your property more valuable.
+It doesn’t matter what size your conservatory extension is going to be.
+You can still make some sensible design choices that are guaranteed to make your conservatory extension stylish and your property more valuable.

 The cost of a conservatory will be cheaper than buying an extension.
 But you should still budget between £6000 and £20000.
 How much you spend will depend in part on the style you choose.

-They are cheaper than fitted conservatories but the materials aren’t always of the best quality and you’ll need to do the work yourself (including liaising with your Local Planning Authority).
+DIY conservatory extensions are cheaper than fitted conservatory extensions but the materials aren’t always of the best quality and you’ll need to do the work yourself (including liaising with your Local Planning Authority).

 We hope that you feel more confident having read our article on conservatory extension ideas and prices.
 Now that you’re better informed, perhaps you would like to take things a step further by requesting a free conservatory quote using our online tool?